ucam-ceb-como/MOpS/INSTALLATION.md

 #### Build OpenBabel

-The PAH part of the carbonaceous particle model requires [OpenBabel](http://openbabel.org/wiki/Main_Page) to be built as a statically linked library.
-OpenBabel has been added as a submodule of the MOpS Particle Simulator.
+The PAH layer of the carbonaceous particle model requires [OpenBabel](http://openbabel.org/wiki/Main_Page) to be built as a statically linked library.
+Folders to locate and install OpenBabel have been added to the MOpS Particle Simulator. **IMPORTANT:** If you do not plan to use the **MOpS Particle Simulator** to resolve carbonaceous structures skip this section.

 Before installing OpenBabel make sure you have [PkgConfig](https://www.freedesktop.org/wiki/Software/pkg-config/) on your system.
 This is used with cmake/modules/FindOpenBabel2.cmake for MOpS to use the [OpenBabel API](http://openbabel.org/dev-api/cmake_project.shtml).

-The following commands build OpenBabel 2.3.1 as a submodule of MOpS and should be run **before** building MOpS:

-    git submodule init
-    git submodule update
-    cd openbabel-2.3.1-Git
+Installation procedure:

+	Download OpenBabel 2.3.1 from the download website (https://github.com/openbabel/openbabel/releases/tag/openbabel-2-3-1).
+Note that newer versions have not been tested.
+	Place the unzipped source files inside the openbabel_location folder: MOpS/openbabel_location/openbabel-2-3-1 cd openbabel_location
     bash build.sh

 You should now set up the OpenBabel environmental variables in your bashrc.
 A reminder of these variables is shown by the build.sh script.
 Remember to source the updated bashrc before continuing.